 Start with a little bit of oil in the palm of your hand and massage into the scalp with your fingertips working your way to the ends.
 Repeat until your hair and scalp are well coated.
 Leave in for at least 30 minutes, the longer the better.

 Intensive Treatment #2

-Warm oil will penetrate the hair shaft, enhancing its benefits of the infused oil.
+Warm oil will penetrate the hair shaft, enhancing the benefits of the infused oil.
 Gently warm the oil to 100 degrees Fahrenheit and massage it into hair and scalp.
 Cover your head with a towel and wait at least an hour, then shampoo out.

-To add shine and body to dull lifeless hair, place with a small amount of oil in the palm of your hand and apply to wet or dry hair, and massage hair strands to the ends.
+To add shine and body to dull lifeless hair, place a small amount of oil in the palm of your hand and apply it to wet or dry hair, and massage hair strands to the ends.
 If your scalp is dry, massage a bit of oil into your scalp also.

 What Are The Best Carrier Oils For Your Hair Type?

 The list below will help tailor the hair oil treatment to the needs of your hair and scalp.
 You can use a single oil or create blends that work for you.